 Before I started designing my letterform I wanted to reference this book, as it showcases hundreds of three-dimensional letterforms.
 The books looks back over time at typography and how it has developed, as well as focusing on recent and brand new typographic projects.
 3D type specialist Andrew Byrom explains the context and motivation behind these innovative works in an insightful foreword.
 This inspired me at the start of the 'type' project to really try out as many designs as possible, which led me to see what designs worked and what designs didn't.

 UTOPIANISM - secondary research

-This book is richly illustrated which quickly brought in ideas and concepts instantly, which helped me gain more of an understanding into Utopianism.
+This book includes a variety of drawings which quickly brought in ideas and concepts instantly.
+It also helped me gain more of an understanding into Utopianism.
 It looks into the history of utopianism and how it stimulated reflection and change.
 It went into detail about how Western societies thrived off development and wanting a 'perfect city'.
 This booked was very relevant to our final project which helped us develop it further, while also bringing in different perspectives.

 UTOPIANISM - The Simpsons Movie

 The Simpsons Movie

 I used The Simpsons Movie as a piece of secondary research as it links clearly to our final idea.
 They both have the similarity of a world inside a dome/globe, and also the idea of being separated from another world.
 Our final piece sculpture shows a 'dreamy' utopian city, however we emphasised the idea that this world is separated from reality.
 This therefore demonstrated the influences we gained from the movie.

 POP ART - Andy Warhol